 Dr. Schatz has been conducting research on sports-related concussion for over a decade, and maintains an active program of research in this area.
-He also serves as a research consultant to the International Brain Research Foundation.
 More information about his research and publications are available on his personal website.

-Dr. Kollias received her Doctorate in Clinical Psychology with a specialization in Clinical Neuropsychology from the Widener University.
-She also completed her Bachelor of Arts degree in Psychology at the Indiana University of Pennsylvania where she graduated Summa Cum Laude and was granted the Stanley W. Lore Undergraduate Psychology Scholarship.
-Her internship was completed at the Thomas Jefferson University Hospital.
-Her interests and experience lie in the areas of neuropsychological assessment, cognitive rehabilitation, traumatic brain injury, executive functioning, and eating disorders.
+Dr. Murray received her Doctorate in Clinical Psychology with a specialization in Clinical Neuropsychology and Board Certification in Biofeedback from Widener University.
+She completed her Bachelor of Arts degree in Biological Foundations of Behavior: Neuroscience at Franklin and Marshall College, where she graduated Summa Cum Laude and was inducted into the Phi Beta Kappa Society.

 |Alexander Moser, MSA